Policy and Resolutions

 Annual Conference Resolutions

 Cal Cities’ annual conference resolutions process is one way that city officials can directly participate in the development of Cal Cities policy.
-The deadline to submit resolutions is July 24.
+The deadline to submit resolutions was July 24.

 The Cal Cities president refers resolutions to Cal Cities policy committees for review and recommendation to the General Resolutions Committee (GRC).
 The GRC consists of representatives from each division, department, policy committee, and individuals appointed by the Cal Cities president.
 If the GRC approves the resolution, or if the resolution was approved by a policy committee but not by the GRC, the resolution is next considered by the General Assembly.
 Should a resolution be disapproved or referred back to a policy committee or the proponent by both the policy committee and GRC, the resolution will not proceed to the General Assembly.
 The GRC may also amend the resolution, prior to moving it forward for consideration by the General Assembly.
 Resolutions approved by the General Assembly become Cal Cities policy.

 For more information, please contact Meg Desmond.

 Friday, August 6: General resolutions distributed to city officials and posted on the League Web site.

 Wednesday, September 15: Policy committees will meet virtually to review general resolutions and make recommendations to the General Resolutions Committee on resolutions assigned to each committee.